data301-2020-winter1/course-project-group_6017/README.md

 - Person 1: Hello my name is John I enjoy skiing and robotics!
 Also you can reach me on discord at Jon-Ple#7531
 - Person 2: Hello, my name is Anastasia and I am studying International Relations
-- Person 3: one sentence about you!
+- Person 3: Hello, my name is Jack.
+I'm a comsci major and I love game development

 ## References